Relacibo/hyprmcsr/README.md

 - The scripts are made for use with Hyprland, Pipewire and Prism.
 - Most settings (devices, instance names, audio output, etc.) are controlled via your profile config.
 - Don't run the scripts with `sudo`.
 The scripts use `sudo`, where needed (input-remapper).
-That also means, that you have to type in your password, when running `start.sh` and `destroy.sh`
+That also means, that you have to type in your password, when running `hyprmcsr.sh`( and `destroy.sh`)
-- You do not necessarily need to run `toggle_mode.sh`, as it is run by the from the binds, that are created in `start.sh`
+- You do not necessarily need to run `toggle_mode.sh`, as it is run by the from the binds, that are created in `hyprmcsr.sh`
 - Minecraft can now be started **directly via PrismLauncher** (GUI or CLI).
 The script `instance_wrapper.sh` is automatically set as the "WrapperCommand" in your PrismLauncher instance and handles all post-launch automation (window handling, audio, etc.).

 ---